emer/etable/README.md

 The e-name derives from the `emergent` neural network simulation framework, but `e` is also extra-dimensional, extended, electric, easy-to-use -- all good stuff.. :)

+See `examples/dataproc` for a full demo of how to use this system for data analysis, paralleling the example in 	[Python Data Science](https://jakevdp.github.io/PythonDataScienceHandbook/03.08-aggregation-and-grouping.html) using pandas, to see directly how that translates into this framework.

 The following packages are included:

 * `bitslice` is a Go slice of bytes `[]byte` that has methods for setting individual bits, as if it was a slice of bools, while being 8x more memory efficient.
 This is used for encoding null entries in  `etensor`, and as a Tensor of bool / bits there as well, and is generally very useful for binary (boolean) data.